 Many have already learned English and are looking for a third language to study.
-Other people like me, have no interest in English, only in Japanese, but recognize their need and want to learn a little.
+Other people like me are not interested in English, only in Japanese, but they recognize their need and want to learn a little.

 Japanese is easier for Portuguese speakers

 If you are interested in learning both Japanese and English, know that Japanese is easier to pronounce and learn.
-There is hardly any sound in the Japanese language that does not exist in Portuguese.
+There is practically no sound in the Japanese language that is not in English.

-The Japanese language has a small number of syllables and its sounds are similar to Portuguese, its only difficulty being writing.
-English has thousands of unknown sounds for those who speak Portuguese, which makes conversation very difficult.
+The Japanese language has a small number of syllables and its sounds are similar to Portuguese, its only difficulty is writing.
+English, on the other hand, has thousands of unknown sounds for those who speak Portuguese, which makes conversation very difficult.

-Japanese is easier for those who speak Portuguese because Portugal had a great influence on the history of Japan.
+Japanese is easier for Portuguese speakers because Portugal had a great influence on the history of Japan.
 Several Japanese words originated from Portuguese and are easy to pronounce and write.

-The Portuguese even added something very important in Japanese.
+The Portuguese even added something quite important to Japanese.
 Let's leave some related articles below:

 - Japanese words of Portuguese origin